akashicrecords4jee/akashicrecords4jee.github.io/_preface/index.md

 # Introduction

-This book/blog is meant to be a freely accessible and in-depth resource for learning about jee, and science in general up to a high-school level.
+This book/blog is meant to be a freely accessible and in-depth resource for learning about [JEE](https://en.wikipedia.org/wiki/Joint_Entrance_Examination), and science in general up to a high-school level.

 We believe in unrestricted access to education for all regardless of whether they are enrolled in some prestigious instituition or not.

 > When education is open source, knowledge multiplies exponentially—each shared insight becomes a seed for innovation, much like open code that evolves into a robust, collective intelligence.

-In-fact this book/blog is not maintained by some money hungry instituition but rather Jee-aspirants and ex-Jee-aspirants themselves.
+In-fact this book/blog is not maintained by some "money-hungry" instituition but rather Jee-aspirants and ex-Jee-aspirants themselves.